dotnet/orleans/Samples/2.3/HealthCheckSample/readme.md

 * Start the *Silo* project.
 * Open http://localhost:8880/health in the browser, or issue a GET with a tool such a Fiddler.
 * Check for a response of *Healthy*, *Degraded* or *Unhealthy*.
+* Look at the console log update every 30 seconds.

 ## How It Works